Reconcyl/eso/foam/README.md

 You can also use `-t` to enable tail-call optimization.
 However, this may break self-modifying programs.

 You can find more information about the language on the wiki.
+(Note that it is currently under development.)